-translate this page The first issue of the Real Free Press was of November 1968 - the business died around 1980.
+The first issue of the Real Free Press was of November 1968 - the business died around 1980.
 The height of the Underground Press.
 Hippie time.
 Run by Olaf Stoop and Martin Beumer, it grew out of the Provo scene and was the only publishing house I know of that ran on dope money.
 Their shop was affectionately known as boek en dopie among the clientèle.
 In the start, it was weed, but later this changed to cocaine, which took away all the fun: They never produced much after the Blue Lady really took over.
 The end really came when Olaf got busted in 1978, just about when we left Holland.
 After a series of solid quarrels, Martin went to live on Mallorca.
-Neither lived to see the New Millenium.
+Neither lived to see the New Millennium.

 The RFP published The Real Free Press magazine, ÉHÉ-CATL, Witzend, original strips and reprints from some of the greatest strips, books, produced recordings, my movie Cosmic Comics, and imported comics, magazines, books, recordings; all definitely not only "underground".